CSEPhd-council/thesis-template/README.md

     - `dedication.tex` - dedication/smart quote at the beginning of your thesis.
     - `abstract.tex` - the abstract of your thesis.
     - `publicationsList.tex` - the list of all publications, both included and others.
 It only contains a list, the actual included papers are in appendedPapers.tex.
-    - `acknowledgment.tex` - the acknowledgements.
+    - `acknowledgment.tex` - the acknowledgments.
     - `summary.tex` - the kappa (introduction chapter).
     - `appendedPapers.tex` - this includes the actual papers to be used
 - `figures` contains the logos used in the presentation page.
 - `papers` contains the tex files of the included papers and their figures.
 You should change this with your own files, and edit appendedPapers.tex to include those instead.

 This structure can easily be adapted to personal preferences.